 Tara spent the first 11 years of her career pursuing her passion for business, partnering to help open and run Denver’s Great Divide Brewing Company.
 As senior vice president and a director, she led corporate finance, legal matters, and marketing.
 In 1995 Tara co-founded the state’s first craft beer trade organization, the Colorado Brewers Guild, and served as its president in 1996 and director until she went to law school in 2002.
 She graduated from the University of Denver in 2005, Order of St. Ives and as Business Editor of the Law Review.

-Since 2012, Tara has served on the Board of Directors of the Denver Metro Chamber Leadership Foundation, where she is Immediate Past Board Chair.
+From 2012 to 2019, Tara served on the Board of Directors of the Denver Metro Chamber Leadership Foundation, where she was the 2017 to 2018 Board Chair.
 She also is a member of the Board of Directors of Rocky Mountain MicroFinance Institute, and has served on the Board of Directors of the Denver Metro Chamber of Commerce.
 Tara has been recognized by Colorado Super Lawyers as a “Rising Star” (2009, 2013-2015).
-Her experience managing complex projects, transactions and teams helps her to quickly identify critical components to each matter and her continued pursuit of leadership development allows her quickly integrate into companies to find solutions that work for the business.
+Her experience managing complex projects, transactions and teams helps her to quickly identify critical components to each matter and her continued pursuit of leadership development allows her to quickly integrate into companies to find solutions that work for the business.